 - Submit copies of all receipts relating to grant expenditure

-- Submit supporting evidence for the expenditure of the grant such as before and after photos of rooms
+- Submit supporting evidence for the expenditure of the grant such as pictures of item purchased, before and after photos of rooms, expenditure tracking documents, quotes from young people

 At the end of the report, organisations will be able to share lessons learned or insights which will help Centrepoint to shape future funding rounds.

-Q - We received funding in a previous round of the More Than a Roof: Personalisation Grants.
+We received funding in a previous round of Grants under the More Than a Roof Programme.
 Are we able to apply again?

-A - Yes, organisations that received funding in a previous round of the More Than a Roof: Personalisation Grants Programme can apply for funding this round but should only apply for young people who have not previously received a More Than a Roof: Personalisation Grant.
+Yes, organisations that received funding in a previous round of Grants under the More Than a Roof Programme can apply for funding.

-Q - We are not VAT registered; can we use the grant funds to cover the VAT component of the items purchased under the More Than a Roof: Personalisation Programme?
+We are not VAT registered; can we use the grant funds to cover the VAT component of the items purchased under the More Than a Roof: Move On Grant Programme?

 Download application guidance

-Apply for More Than A Roof: Personalisation Grant Programme
+Apply for More Than A Roof: Move On Grant Programme